 Becoming a Baggie

-Despite the club being relegated during the 2020/21 campaign, Johnstone continued to produce in goal for West Brom.
-He kept six clean sheets and came in clutch with some world class saves.
+The club were relegated during the 2020/21 campaign, but Johnstone continued to produce in goal for West Brom.

-His fine form earned him a trio of awards at the end of the season as Johnstone won the Supporter's Player of the Year, Player's Player of the Year, while his work away from the game gained him a PFA Community Champion Award.
+His fine form earned him the Supporter's Player of the Year and Player's Player of the Year, while his work away from the game gained him a PFA Community Champion Award.

-Johnstone has played for England at the Under-17, Under-19 and Under-20 levels, before finally gaining his first full England cap.
+Johnstone played for England at Under-16, Under-17, Under-19 and Under-20 levels, before finally gaining his first full England cap.

-Johnstone failed to play any minutes at all at Euro 2020, though, with Jordan Pickfiord firmly in possession of the number one jersey for the Three Lions.
+Johnstone failed to play any minutes at all at Euro 2020, though, with Jordan Pickford firmly in possession of the No. 1 jersey for the Three Lions.

 Sam Johnstone's personal life

-Johnstone comes from a football family, with his dad Glenn Johnstone having played for Preston North End in the 1990s.
+Johnstone comes from a soccer family, with his dad, Glenn Johnstone, having played for Preston North End in the 1990s.
 His younger brother Max joined the Manchester United youth team before signing for Scottish club St Johnstone in July 2019.

 Sam Johnstone's net worth

 Johnstone's four-year contract at West Brom was worth £6.7million, which works out at £32,500 a week.